Page not available in Swedish.

-In this subproject we will monitor wildlife’s use of a number of over- and underpasses, and compare performance depending on size and design, and to a degree on siting and landscape type/geographical region.
+In this subproject we monitor wildlife’s use of a number of over- and underpasses, and compare performance depending on size and design, disturbance and siting.

-Monitoring method will be similar between passages to facilitate direct comparison.
-As far as possible, data should be gathered from (and in cooperation with) monitoring studies conducted within the respective investment project.
+The monitoring method is similar between passages to facilitate direct comparison.
+Data are in part gathered from (and in cooperation with) monitoring studies conducted within the respective investment project.

 This subproject produces values of the efficacy of wildlife over- and underpasses in connecting wildlife between roadsides.
 Efficacy is separated between species and categories of animals (age and gender) to put light on population level impacts.